-Pedestrian Supportive (maximum 3 points)
+□ Pedestrian Supportive (maximum 3 points)

-Proposals that improve pedestrian mobility and/or safety can receive up to three points.
+Proposals that improve pedestrian mobility and/or safety will receive up to three additional points.
 Proposals should indicate pedestrian measures that are being proposed such as new sidewalks, crosswalks, or pedestrian traffic signal equipment and how the measures will improve pedestrian safety.

-Bicycle Supportive (maximum 3 points)
+□ Bicycle Supportive (maximum 3 points)

-If the project helps to improve the mobility and safety of bicyclists or helps achieve the goals of the Regional Bicycle Plan, it can receive up to three points.
+If the project helps to improve the mobility and safety of bicyclists, or helps achieve the goals of the Regional Bicycle Plan, it can receive up to an extra three points.
 Proposals should indicate how bicycle provisions (i.e. pavement striping to provide exclusive bicycle lane) will advance the vision of safety, convenience and improved linkages.
 Considerations should be given to the viability of reducing vehicle lane widths (for example from 12' to 11'), where appropriate, to provide additional shoulder width for cyclists.

-• School Zones (maximum 2 points)
+□ School Zones (maximum 2 points)

-Projects that assist in addressing vehicular, pedestrian, or bicycle safety in school zones will receive up to two points.
+Projects that assist in addressing vehicular, pedestrian, or bicycle safety in school zones.

-Traffic Calming (maximum 5 points)
+□ Traffic Calming (maximum 3 points)

-If the project will have a positive effect on reducing vehicular travel speeds, altering driver behavior and/or reducing the negative effects of automobile use, the project is eligible for up to five points.
-When considering traffic calming benefits, CRCOG staff will evaluate a wide range of potential traffic calming improvements such as road diets, speed humps, reduced lane width, streetscaping elements, or other measures appropriate to the type of street.
+If the project will have a positive effect on reducing vehicular travel speeds, altering driver behavior and/or reducing the negative effects of automobile use, the project is eligible for additional points.
+When considering traffic calming benefits, CRCOG staff will evaluate a wide range of potential traffic calming improvements such as speed humps, reduced lane width, streetscaping elements, or other measures appropriate to the type of street.
 Proposals should indicate the severity of the existing problem and the degree to which the proposed improvements will reduce the problem.

-Transit Supportive (maximum 3 points)
+□ Transit Supportive (maximum 3 points)

-If a proposal benefits the region's transit system or transit users, it can receive up to three points.
+If a proposal benefits the region's transit system or transit users it can receive up to an extra three points.
 Proposals should indicate if bus shelters are being proposed or if sidewalks to bus stops are being improved or installed.

-7. Derived from Corridor Study or Long Range Transportation Plan (4 points)
+7. Derived From Corridor Study/ Long Range Transportation Plan (4 points)

-A proposal can receive up to four extra points if the project is the result of a recommendation from a corridor study initiated through CRCOG, or is contained in CRCOG's Long Range Transportation Plan.
+A proposal will be awarded up to four extra points if the project is the result of a recommendation from a corridor study initiated through CRCOG and/or is contained in CRCOG's Long Range Transportation Plan.